 Important Sleep Tip

 The best thing you can do is go to bed at the same time and wake up at the same time.
 How do we know how to sleep and how long?
 It generally runs from 7-9 hours.
-It depends on the person and what was done that day.
+It depends on the person and what feels best for them.
 You will figure out what works best for you.
-If you work strange hours, the best way to handle it is to create a schedule.
+If you work strange hours, the best way to handle it is to create a consistent schedule.

 Not to mention, the crankiness level goes down!